mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 16 November 2025

-- The average temperature today is 8.87˚C,
+- The average temperature today is 8.6˚C,
-- With highs of 9.18˚C and lows of 8.71˚C,
+- With highs of 9.43˚C and lows of 8.15˚C,
-- It may feel like 7.36˚C with overcast clouds
+- It may feel like 5.59˚C with light intensity drizzle
-- The wind speed is 2.68m/s and visibility is 10000m
+- The wind speed is 5.66m/s and visibility is 7000m
-- The pressure is 1012hPa and humidity is 95%
+- The pressure is 1012hPa and humidity is 92%
 - The sun will rise at 07:29 and set at 16:16

 <!-- weather_marker ends -->